matrix-org/matrix-spec-proposals/proposals/3266-room-summary.md

 ## Proposal

-A new client-server API, which allows you to fetch a summary of a room by id or alias and a corresponding server-server API, to fetch a summary over federation.
+A new client-server API, which allows you to fetch a summary of a room by id or alias, and a corresponding server-server API to fetch a summary over federation.

 ### Client-Server API